iIQOverflow/saas-billing-orchestrator/README.md

 ## Scope and boundaries

-This project is intentionally strong in backend behavior and intentionally thin in frontend architecture.
+This project is intentionally strongest in backend billing correctness and backend-owned product contracts.

 Scope:

-- substantial, production-minded backend
+- substantial Spring Boot backend
+- browser-safe product flow for login, dashboard, usage, and checkout
-- thin frontend MVP accepted for interview/demo use
+- thin frontend MVP for demo and interview use
-- dashboard-centered product flow
-- simple success/cancel return pages
+- canonical billing fulfillment from `PlanCode`
+- machine-facing quota path kept separate from browser flows

 Boundaries:

-- backend remains the source of truth
-- browser uses only browser-safe APIs
-- `/api/v1/**` remains machine-facing
+- the browser does not use `/api/v1/**`
-- browser-safe responses do not expose machine-facing values
+- browser-safe responses do not expose machine-facing identifiers
+- the frontend stays thin and backend-driven
-- `plan_code` persistence remains string-backed for now
+- `subscriptions.plan_code` remains string-backed for now
+- this README describes implemented behavior, not future billing redesign ideas

 The current priority is packaging, demo clarity, and interview readiness rather than expanding project scope.